 Finally, another significant difference between Messages and InMail is that users can opt-out of receiving any InMails.
 Conversely, users can’t opt out of regular Messages, which means your 1st-degree connections will always receive messages from you.

-If you’re using LinkedIn to fill up your sales pipeline, be mindful of the difference because the policy could impact your ability to reach people on LinkedIn.
+If you’re using LinkedIn to fill up your sales pipeline with prospects, be mindful of the difference because the policy could impact your ability to reach people on LinkedIn.

-3. LinkedIn InMail vs. Messages: Which One Should You Use?
+3. LinkedIn InMail vs. Messages: What's the Difference?

 Now that you have a broad idea of what Messages and InMail can offer you, which option should you use for your lead generation efforts?